dustyneuron/democraticd/README.md

 ### Future features

+- Delegative democracy
+  - You don't have to vote and you still get influence
-- Delegative democracy so non-devs can use it, + you can say "Auto vote for changes that both Bob & Emily vote for".
+  - You can say "Auto vote for changes that both Bob & Emily vote for".
-- Server forking + per-user data migration, for contentious issues and creating niche communities.
+- Server forking + per-user data migration
-- Users might pay subscriptions, and vote for funding devs & paying server costs (enforced co-operative businesses)
+  - No lock in, anyone can start they're own
+  - Niche communities
+- Users/donors might pay Bitcoin subscriptions
+  - Funding developers
+  - System pays it's own hosting costs (autonomous co-operative businesses)
+- Modular code
-- Modular code so votes can carry forward between changes + you can say "Auto vote for changes to 'webforum' that Dave votes for"
+  - So votes can carry forward when unrelated changes get applied
+  - You can say "Auto vote for changes to 'webforum' that Dave votes for"

 ### How it will work